fede2cr/CircuitPlayground_games/README.md

 #### Robot friend
 Make a robot friend by playing with CircuitPlayground.
 For most of this projects you will need some extra components like motors, batteries, wheels, etc.

 - [Sound-controlled Robot](https://learn.adafruit.com/circuit-playground-sound-controlled-robot/continuous-rotation-servos): From Mike Barela for Adafruit.
-It uses the accelerometer on the board to mantain balance.
+It uses the accelerometer on the board to maintain balance.
 To ask it to move, you make sound and whistle to it.
 Bring a flute if you want to.

 <img src="https://cdn-learn.adafruit.com/guides/images/000/001/456/medium800/robot_with_eyes.jpg" width="200">